Intent Layer

 Overview

-2. Intents are verified on-chain against explicit policy constraints
+2. Agents propose actions as signed intents, verified on-chain against policy constraints

 3. Only verified intents can be executed by authorized executors

-This separation of decision, verification, and execution makes automation testable, auditable, and safer by design.
+This separation of authority, decision, verification, and execution makes agent autonomy testable, auditable, and safer by design.

-IEL is built for teams automating on-chain actions who need execution to be bounded, observable, and replaceable — without trusting keys.
+Intent Layer is built for teams giving agents real economic power who need authority to be bounded, observable, and replaceable — without delegating keys.

-IEL is not a wallet.IEL is not a relayer.It is the execution membrane that sits between them.
+Intent Layer is not a wallet.Intent Layer is not a relayer.It is the authority boundary that sits between them.

 Core Model